-Tomcat generates JSP files (server-generated webpages similar to PHP and ASP files) into Java code, further compiling to .class files by the server, and executed by the Java virtual machine.
-As of today, Tomcat is definitely one of the more useable servlet containers available.
+Tomcat generates JSP files (server-generated webpages similar to PHP and ASP files) into Java code, compiling to .class files by the server, and executed by the Java virtual machine.
+As of today, Tomcat is one of the more useable servlet containers available.
 There are some key features of using Apache Tomcat:

 - Tomcat makes it fast and easy to run applications in Ubuntu